 A trail to your left leads to private property.
 Turn right onto the next trail, which has a footbridge across the creek.
 The trail begins to climb up the side of the ravine, offering views of the impressively dense redwood foliage that fills the ravine.

 Leaving the ravine, the trees become even smaller.
 The next, relatively flat, section of trail proceeds through rather dull uplands clogged with huckleberry bushes.
-A hum of traffic drifts over from Highway 101, across the river.
+A constant hum of traffic drifts over from Highway 101, across the river, and from time to time you can also hear cars driving by on the Avenue of the Giants below.

 The trail descends and the scenery improves again, with mid-sized upland redwoods and, in winter, a few small trickling brooks.
 A loop trail to your left climbs into additional, moderately scenic old-growth uplands; the loop involves a surprising amount of climbing given that doesn’t really go anywhere.
 After rejoining the main trail, the route passes a redwood-filled flat or “bench” on the hillside before descending to the Avenue of the Giants.

 © 2011, 2016 David Baselt